beeva-arturomartinez/beeva-best-practices/frontend/angular/README.md

 ## Atomic development

 As in any other development language/tool/technique, atomicity gives you great leverage on reading/understanding/refactoring your code.
-If you avoid having thousands lines files with many dependencies within them, using your code will eventually be a nightmare.
+If you don't avoid having thousands lines files with many dependencies within them, using your code will eventually be a nightmare.

 ```javascript
 /*